 If your focus is Engagement & Retention, DAU, WAU, MAU, and DAU/MAU are great pulse metrics.
 Define a company-wide standard to an active user.
 Be very specific.
 For example an active user is an account holder that watches at least 10 seconds of video in 24 hour period.
 Then measure them consistently.
 They will help track if you're product is improving over time, and signal if things are getting better or worse.

 You will also need to come up with metrics that are more specialized to your product and goals.
 What metrics are you going to try to improve that will directly impact DAU, WAU, MAU?

 Here is a famous example from the early days of Facebook.
 When Facebook opened up beyond colleges, they entered hyper user acquisition and retention mode.
 Facebook's growth team united around the following insight: 7 friends in 10 days.
 The team discovered that users that added 7 friends within 10 days of creating a Facebook account were likely to remain an active Facebook user.
-Therefore all of their focus (features, experiments, design decisions) became around getting as many users as they could into the "7 friends in 10 days" cohort.
-To maximize this metric, which became their key measure for engagement and retention.
+Therefore their focus (features, experiments, design decisions) was channeled to getting as many users as they could into the "7 friends in 10 days" cohort.
+This "north star" behavior metric became one of their primary metrics for growing their engagement KPIs.